euenjin/Minigames/README.md

 - If a player enters an invalid index, an error message will be displayed and the player will be asked to enter the index again.
 - After each turn, the updated board will be printed in the terminal.
 ### Tower of Hanoi
-This is a classic puzzle game: move all disks from choosen tower to
+This is a classic puzzle game: move all disks from tower 0 tower to tower 2.

-User chooses number of disks (recommended: ≤ 6).
+- User chooses number of disks (recommended: ≤ 6).

-Disks are moved one at a time, larger disks cannot be placed on smaller ones.
+- Disks are moved one at a time, larger disks cannot be placed on smaller ones.

-Game tracks and displays number of moves.
+- Game tracks and displays number of moves.

-Board is updated and printed after each move.
+- Board is updated and printed after each move.

-Invalid inputs (e.g., tower out of range or illegal move) prompt retry.
+- Invalid inputs (e.g., tower out of range or illegal move) prompt retry.

-Game ends when all disks are correctly stacked on the third tower.
+- Game ends when all disks are correctly stacked on the third tower.